 The entrance of the lounge was consistent with other American Express Centurion Lounges; a foliage wall behind the marble check-in desk.
 I was promptly checked in and walked down the narrow walkway leading to the main area of the lounge.
 On the right side of this narrow walkway were two meeting rooms come business centres with work desks and desktops with printers.
 This area was not really utilized when I visited.

 At the end of the walkway were two short chairs and a cute painting of a dog sitting on a chest with the words American Express.
 This space, again, felt like another decorative area which I never saw anyone use.
 Turning right at this point lead into the main area of the lounge, where a beautiful metal frame housed the large bar in the centre of this space.

 There were high wireframe bar stools at the bar and various other seating options around the lounge.
 As the lounge was on a higher level, there was a balcony feeling to the area, as the sides of the lounge overlooked the airport and the high ceilings.
 Comfortable low lounging chairs were placed near the railings here.
 There was another tall table and high chairs at the edge of the lounge.

 At the far end of this area was the buffet spread and a few smaller dining tables.
-There was a good mix of western and asian options for the buffet.
-To the left side of the dining area was a small check-in counter and glass door which lead to the Centurion area, while the right side of the dining area lead to the bathrooms and shower area.
+There was a good mix of western and Asian options for the buffet.
+To the left side of the dining area was a small check-in counter and glass door which lead to the Centurion area, while the right side of the dining area leads to the bathrooms and shower area.